ai2cm/fv3net/workflows/prognostic_c48_run/docs/local-execution.rst

     allows users to configure the segmented runs on High Perfromance Computing systems and cloud platfroms.
 The supported values are "mpirun" and "srun".

-    An example of runnning model with 5 segments on the cloud platform:

-    for i in {1..5}
-    do
-       runfv3 append --mpi_launcher mpirun gs://bucket/prognostic_run
-    done

     An example of running model with 5 segments on HPC cluster: